ga-chicago/ajax-weather/README.md

 # ajax-weather

 A quick example of how to include weather information on any website!
 This example utilizes jQuery's `$.getJSON()` method.
+I highly recommend the <a href="https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en">JSONView</a> chrome extension, too.

 # OpenWeatherMap